yanis-git/multiple-angular-app/readme.md

 i am not able to adapt this path for each applications which have to be managed by the webpack build.

+Unexpected result
+--
+application `src/app2.ts` will have `src/app1/app.module` as entryPoint instead of him dedicated one.

 Ressource
 --